Wunkolo/qAverageColor/README.md

 	AD(X[0],0) + AD(X[1],0) + AD(X[2],0) + AD(X[3],0) +
 	AD(X[4],0) + AD(X[5],0) + AD(X[6],0) + AD(X[7],0)
 	=
 	X[0] + X[1] + X[2] + X[3] + X[4] + X[5] + X[6] + X[7]
 	=
 	1 + 2 + 3 + 4 + 5 + 6 + 7
 	= 28
 ```

-This kind of utilizaton of `psadbw` will allow a vector of 8 consecutive bytes to be horizontally summed into the low 16-bits of a 64-bit lane, and this 16-bit value can then be directly added to a largeer 64-bit accumulator.
-With this, a chunk of RGBA color values can be loaded into a vector, unpacked so that all their R,G,B,A bytes are grouped into lanes of 8 bytes, and then these color channels can be summed up into a 64-bit accumulator to later get their average.
+This kind of utilizaton of `psadbw` will allow a vector of 8 consecutive bytes to be horizontally summed into the low 16-bits of a 64-bit lane, and this 16-bit value can then be directly added to a larger 64-bit accumulator.
+With this, a chunk of RGBA color values can be loaded into a vector, unpacked so that all their R,G,B,A bytes are grouped into 64-bit lanes, `psadbw` these 64-bit lanes to get 16-bit sums, and then accumulate these sums into a 64-bit accumulator to later get their average.

 Usually, taking the average of a large amount of values can cause some worry for overflow.
 With instructions like `psadbw` that operate on 64-bit lanes, it lends itself to the usage of 64-bit accumulators which are very resistant to overflow.
-An individual channel would need `2^64 / 2^8 == 72057594037927936` pixels (almost 69 billion megapixels) with a value of `0xFF` for that color channel to overflow its 64-bit accumulator, and with an image like that you'd probably already know the average color just by looking at it.
+An individual channel would need `2^64 / 2^8 == 72057594037927936` pixels (almost 69 billion megapixels) with a value of `0xFF` for that color channel to overflow its 64-bit accumulator.
 Pretty resistant I'd say.

 An SSE vector-register is 128 bits, it will be able to hold two 64-bit accumulators per vector-register so one SSE register can be used to accumulate the sum of `|Green|Red|` values and another vector-register for the `|Alpha|Blue|` sums.